MicrosoftDocs/cpp-docs/styleguide/template.md

 | col 2 is      | centered      |   $12 |
 | col 1 is default | left-aligned     |    $1 |

-You can use a [Markdown table generator tool](http://www.tablesgenerator.com/markdown_tables) to help creating them more easily.
+You can use a [Markdown table generator tool](https://www.tablesgenerator.com/markdown_tables) to help creating them more easily.
+See also [Markdown editing tools](#markdown-editing-tools).

 ## Code